 Any advice for others?

-I believe we can always give something a go.
-And if you want to do it, don’t delay and just give it a crack.
-For people who haven’t studied before, I say reach out to your fellow study buddies, you’ll find people you can connect with and that will be able to help you and you will find life long friends.
-But also the staff at AIB, I think everyone really understands that it is a process for people that are in remoter areas, where it is online learning.
-So that they know there is difficulty with confidence and you just got to get past that initial first module, and know that the rest of the journey is there and AIB will help you.
+We can always give something a go.
+And if you want to do it, don’t delay and give it a crack.
+For people who haven’t studied before, reach out to your fellow study buddies.
+You’ll find people you can connect with and who can help you, and you will find lifelong friends.
+But also, the staff at AIB understands that it is a process for people in remote areas, where it is online learning.
+So that they know there is difficulty with confidence, and you just got to get past that initial first module and know that the rest of the journey is there and AIB will help you.

 You’ve always got that opportunity to reach out, chat to people and don’t be afraid to give it a go, becuase the two years absolutely flies.
 And from where we started to where I am now, two years has just gone and now I can proudly say I am a master.